Should multiple employees use the same business texting number?

 To share or not to share?

-Whether or not employees share a number for business texting is ultimately up to the business’s current needs.
-Here at Skipio, we have seen businesses do very well with a shared number that everyone is responsible for.
+Whether or not employees share a number for business texting is ultimately determined by the team’s current needs.
+Here at Skipio, we’ve seen small businesses do very well with a shared number that everyone is responsible for.

-However, if you do choose for employees or teams to share a number, that is always a short-term solution.
-If you want the greatest impact and reach the most people in the most personal way, employees need to have their own numbers.
+However, if you do choose for employees to share a number, no matter that size of the business, that is always a short-term solution.
+If you want the greatest impact and to reach the most people in the most personal way, employees need to have their own numbers.

 Skipio makes it incredibly affordable for any business to start nurturing leads and talking with customers through texting.
-You can even start out with our free plan — it’s a simple process to upgrade and create new accounts as you need more numbers for a growing business.
+Schedule a time to talk with a rep and learn how Skipio will work for your team — it’s a simple process to upgrade and create new accounts as you need more numbers for a growing business.